Ground or Table?

-I didn't actually take the quilt to my Quilt Group gatherings this week.
-I didn't have room, with all the baskets and the old retro thermos.
+I left the quilt at home.
+I actually didn't have room, with all the baskets and the old retro thermos.
 I brought a lightweight checkered cloth for the tabletop instead.
 I was eager to see what stories would be triggered by these picnic props.

 My 2-dollar bargain books were a hit.
 There's something comfy about sitting around and looking at yummy foods in lovely settings.